-The middle layer is the decentralized filesystem: a directed graph in which the intermediate nodes are directories and the leaf nodes are files.
+The middle layer is the decentralized file store: a directed graph in which the intermediate nodes are directories and the leaf nodes are files.
 The leaf nodes contain only the data - they contain no metadata other than the length in bytes.

 The edges leading to leaf nodes have metadata attached to them about the file they point to.
 Therefore, the same file may be associated with different metadata if it is referred to through different edges.

-The top layer consists of the applications using the filesystem.
-Allmydata.com used it for a backup service: the application periodically copies files from the local disk onto the decentralized filesystem.
+The top layer consists of the applications using the file store.
+Allmydata.com used it for a backup service: the application periodically copies files from the local disk onto the decentralized file store.
 We later provide read-only access to those files, allowing users to recover them.
-There are several other applications built on top of the Tahoe-LAFS filesystem (see the RelatedProjects page of the wiki for a list).
+There are several other applications built on top of the Tahoe-LAFS file store (see the RelatedProjects page of the wiki for a list).

-5.2 The Key-Value Store
+6.2 The Key-Value Store